billmclean/Julia_Lessons/markdown/lesson06.md

 The documentation for the [`LinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) module describes many other functions that arise in matrix applications.
-These functions are often designed to exploit any special structure that a matrix posesses, such as symmetry or positive-definiteness.
+These functions are often designed to take advantage of any special structure that a matrix posesses, such as symmetry or positive-definiteness.

 [**Back to All Lessons**](../index.html)